apigee/java-openws/doc/README.txt

 transport-independent clients for connecting to web services, and various transports for use with those clients.

-OpenWS-J requires working JAXP 1.3 and DOM Level 3 compliant parsers, and this library requires the use of Xerces and Xalan for historical reasons.
+OpenWS-J requires a JAXP 1.3 and DOM Level 3 compliant parser, and this library assumes the use of Xerces and Xalan for historical reasons.
+You may choose to use the built-in parser and transform engine at your own risk.
-We recommend those libraries be endorsed using the endorsement override mechanism in the JVM to ensure their use.

 The use of JDK 1.6 or higher is required.
 Older Java versions are not supported.